How to Secure Code with Snyk CLI & MCP Server (Step-by-Step Guide)

 snyk test --help

-Try a quick test on a public package:
+Try a vulnerability scan on a public package:

 snyk test ionic

-This should return a vulnerability report for the Ionic package.
+You should see a vulnerability report for the package.

 authenticate and verify installation

-Step 4: Set Up the Snyk MCP Server
+Step 4: Set Up Snyk MCP Server for AI Clients

-The Snyk MCP server lets AI clients interact with Snyk’s security features.
-Here’s how to configure it in an AI client like Cursor:
+The MCP server lets AI tools interact with Snyk’s security scans.
+Here’s how to connect it to an AI client like Cursor:

-1. Go to Settings > Tools and Integrations > Add New MCP Server.
+Settings > Tools and Integrations > Add New MCP Server

 {